k8ssandra/k8ssandra-operator/docs/add-dc.md

   k8ssandra.io/dc-replication: '{"dc2": {"ks1": 2, "ks2": 2}}'
 ```

-**Note:** All user-defined keyspaces must specified; otherwise, the operator aborts reconciliation with a validation error.
+**Note:** All user-defined keyspaces must be specified; otherwise, the operator aborts
+reconciliation with a validation error.

 If you do not want replicas for a particular keyspace, specify a value of zero.

 The operator only processes this annotation when a new CassandraDatacenter is added.
 Let's say at some point after `dc2` is ready we update the annotation as follows:

 ```yaml
 annotations: